nfcentral/nf/README.md

 System Dependencies
 -------------------

-You can also add system deoendencies needed to either for your app or for python libs you are uisng.
+You can also add system dependencies needed either for your app or for python libs you are uisng.

     dependencies            # dependencies needed at runtime for all images dependencies_build      # dependencies needed only at build time for all images